Aragh Sagi: History

 It is usually produced in homes from fermented raisins.
 Its production and possession by ordinary citizens is considered illegal in Iran (which is the case for all alcoholic beverages in Iran).
 Prior to 1979 revolution in Iran, this product had been produced traditionally in several cities, such as Yazd.
 Since it was outlawed after 1979, it became a black market and underground business.
 Today, aragh sagi is widely considered a cheap alcoholic beverage that consumers choose due to lack of other available alternative options.

+Cyrus Premium Arak

+Cyrus Premium Arak is produced by Cyrus Company in the Netherlands.
+Cyrus Arak Saggi is made in small batches using copper pot stills.
+Fermented raisins are distilled to create a clear arak with an alcohol content of 40%.
+Raisins are sourced from Iran and Turkey.